naver/splade/training_with_sentence_transformers/README.md

 # Training SPLADE on MS MARCO v1

-Minimalistic code for training DistilSPLADE_max models using the [sentence-bert framework](https://github.com/UKPLab/sentence-transformers/).
-We provide a file for training SPLADE (`train_max.py`) and one for training DistilSPLADE (`train_distill.py`).
-Distillation is done using the latest training data released by Nils Reimers (https://twitter.com/Nils_Reimers/status/1435544757388857345/photo/1).
-Note that this is not exactly the code used in our papers, and that we are not yet able to provide indexing/retrieve code (*but one could maybe use the beir-eval for that*), however results are very competitive with state of the art and with what we observed with SPLADE before.
+Minimalistic code for training DistilSPLADE-max models using the [sentence-bert framework](https://github.com/UKPLab/sentence-transformers/).
+We provide a file for training SPLADE (`train_max.py`) and one for training DistilSPLADE-max (`train_distill.py`).
+Distillation is done using the latest training data released by Nils Reimers (https://twitter.com/Nils_Reimers/status/1435544757388857345/photo/1). **Note that this is not exactly the code used in our papers**, and that we are not yet able to provide indexing/retrieve code (*but one could maybe use the beir-eval for that*), however results are very competitive with state of the art and with what we observed with SPLADE before.

 ## Results

+We provide results for various models (different init/training).
 MRR, R@1k and NDCG numbers are multiplied by 100 for simplicity of presentation.
 For the full results table please look at the end of this README.

 |                                                              | MS MARCO |       | TREC-2019 |       | TREC-2020 |       |BEIR     |       |
 |-------------------------------------------------------------:|:-------:|:-----:|:---------:|:-----:|:---------:|:-----:|:-------:|:-----:|